This post contains affiliate links. Read my disclaimer page for more info.

 Also remember that spending more money won’t guarantee a better Christmas.
 I firmly believe that this season is about spending time with family + friends, giving, sharing, and simple traditions.
 Going into debt won’t make your kids have better memories or bring you closer to the true spirit of Christmas.
 Regretting all of your purchases on December 26th won’t help your family reach their long-term goals.
 My hope for you is that this article will help your family prepare for + pay cash for all of your purchases this Holiday Season.
 No regrets this year, okay? ...promise me that friends!

-Check out the rest of this blog series:
+Check out the whole Christmas series:

 HEY I'M SAMI WOMACK